One of the coolest things about Baltimore is that it’s in the middle of Pennsylvania, Washington DC, Virginia, and even The rest of Maryland.

 (For those who don’t live here, and could be wondering why I mentioned Baltimore and Maryland separately….
 It’s Baltimore is its own State within a State lol)

 Anywho!
 This allows for quick travel between the regions I mentioned above which is great for job opportunities.
 At one point in time, I had lived in Emigsville Pennsylvania, while working in Baltimore City, and lived in Baltimore City while working in Northern Virginia.
 I say this to say that expanding opportunities by way of geography is more than doable while living here.

-While we are on the topic, here are 5 awesome and available transit jobs near central Baltimore
+While we are on the topic, here are the top 5 bus operator salaries In the Baltimore Area

 Rabbit Transit, soon to be a part of a bigger central Pennsylvanian transit effort tackles the York portion of transportation for the state of Pennsylvania.
 With starting wages around $20 an hour it’s more than a livable wage for York county where the median income is about $18,000 for an individual per year.